isomerpages/mas-moneysense/_emergency-funds/Managing Your Money.md

 </li>
 <li>
 <p>Make a list of all monthly expenses.
 Include taxes, debts (any credit
-facility, like loan repayments or credit card balances), transportation, utilities, shopping, food and necessities.
+facility like loan repayments or credit card balances), transportation, utilities, shopping, food and necessities.
 If you have children and elderly parents who are dependent on you, include their allowance or financial help.
 Add in amounts set aside for insurance premiums, investments and